mathewbroderick/mathewbroderick.github.io/about.md

 <a href="https://sylvie.website/">Sylvie</a> - one of my favorite indie game devs (cat planet!)

 <a href="https://antisoftware.club/">anti software software club</a> - making social media a lil better

+<a href="https://www.youtube.com/watch?v=47nw3d05fUU">MARIO CARS 2 THE BALLAD OF FAST PART ONE THE TRUTH OF BEAUTIFUL SPEED</a>

+<a href="https://www.treesaregood.org/Portals/0/TreesAreGood_Why%20Topping%20Hurts_0321.pdf">why topping hurts trees</a>